 Tax regulations stipulate that Meal Plans are for your personal use only.

 If you lose your YU-card, you should use the Online YU-card Office to freeze your card until you can obtain a replacement.
 You can obtain a replacement card from the YU-card Office.
-Your Meal Plan will then work with your new YU-card.

 It sure is!
 Having a Meal Plan can save you time and money -- which means more time for studying and less time shopping, cooking and washing dishes.
 In addition to our regular Meal Plans, students living in Suite/Apartment accommodations may purchase the smaller Convenience Plan which provides up to $247 in HST savings on your meal purchases.